jeanliu-cmu-F24/Astock-factor-Investment/README.md

 2.Random Forest.ipynb: <br />
 3.Ridge.ipynb: <br />
 4.Lasso_ tradingSimulation.ipynb:
-The content at the beginning of this file is about Lasso model building and cross-validation.
+The content at the beginning of this file is about Lasso model building and cross-validation.  <br />
-The Latter part is for More Considerations in the Trading Simulation.
+The Latter part is for More Considerations in the Trading Simulation.  <br />
 The Latter part is for More Considerations in the Trading Simulation. <br />
--Differentiated Weights
+-Differentiated Weights <br />
--Trading Feasibility
+-Trading Feasibility  <br />
--Shorting Constraints -Trading Cost
+-Shorting Constraints -Trading Cost  <br />

 ### Python Script